Deam0on/deepEMIA/README.md

 python main.py --task inference --dataset_name <dataset_name> --rcnn combo
 ```

 When using `--rcnn combo` for inference, the pipeline will run both models on each image, merge their predictions, and remove duplicates using non-maximum suppression with the default IoU threshold.
+If `--pass multi` is used, this process is repeated until no significant new masks are found or the maximum number of iterations is reached.

 ### Data Augmentation